tvvmvn/instagram-clone-master/README.md

 ![JWT](/images/jwt.jpeg)

 ## NoSQL Guide

 ### Basic terms
 1. Collection - A basis for sorting related data in NoSQL.
 2. Document - Each data in collection
-3. Field - each property in document.
+3. Field - each property of document.
 ---
 ![Collection](/images/collection.png)